smithga/ng2-ionic-redux/readme.md

 > npm install
 > ionic serve

-The app will try to communicate with a web api end point specified in src/core/shared/config.service.ts
+The app currently uses json-server to simulate a web api and the structure lives in api\db.json.
+To launch json-server:

+> json-server --watch src\api\db.json

 Enjoy!